Magnatic70/BasicComputer/README.md

 * ESP32: I use a D1 Mini ESP32 (https://www.aliexpress.com/item/32816065152.html)
 * (Alternative) ESP8266: D1 Mini ESP8266 (https://www.aliexpress.com/item/32651747570.html)
 * FPGA-board:  I use a A-C4E6E10 with an Cyclone IV EP4CE6E22C8 (https://www.aliexpress.com/item/4001125259366.html) but other FPGA-boards may also work.
 The FPGA-program needs 953 logical elements, 258 registers, 11 pins, 4688 bits of on-chip memory and 1 on-chip pll.
 The source in this repository has all pins assigned, but they most likely won't work for other boards.
+* USB-blaster or other JTAG-programmer for uploading to the FPGA
 * Wires (M-F) to connect the ESP32 and FPGA-board
 * Arduino-IDE to compile and upload to the ESP32
-* Quartus Prime 19.1 Lite Edition to compile and upload to the FPGA
+* Quartus Prime 19.1 Lite Edition with support for the Cyclone IV-family to compile and upload to the FPGA
 * (Optional) 3D-printer to print the case for the computer

 Using the ESP8266 instead of the ESP32 will result in a lot less memory available for BASIC-programs.
 The ESP32 has 113792 bytes available for BASIC where the ESP8266 has just 16384 bytes available.